commsy/commsy-docs/pages/commsy_dev/development/getting-started.md

 Go to Settings -> PHP -> Test Frameworks and add a new configuration with type `Codeception by Remote Interpreter`.
 Select the docker compose interpreter created above.
 Unter Codeception library hit refresh on the right side.
 The Codeception version should be filled automatically.

-Create a PHP Remote Debug configuration with the following parameters:
+Go to Settings -> PHP -> Servers and create a new configuration with the following parameters:

 - Server
   - Name: commsy